pansay/javascript-allonge/manuscript/markdown/Sequence/compose-and-pipeline.md

 ### pipeline

-`compose` is extremely handy, but one thing it doesn't communicate well is the order on operations. `compose` is written that way because it matches the way explicitly composing functions works in JavaScript and most other languages: When you write a(b(...)), `a` happens after `b`.
+`compose` is extremely handy, but one thing it doesn't communicate well is the order of operations. `compose` is written that way because it matches the way explicitly composing functions works in JavaScript and most other languages: When you write a(b(...)), `a` happens after `b`.

 Sometimes it makes more sense to compose functions in data flow order, as in "The value flows through a and then through b."
 For this, we can use the `pipeline` function: